With the exception of plenary sessions, all conference sessions will run in parallel.

 Ombuds Work in the Mid-2020s: A Tour d’Horizon from National Networks on Structures, Practices, and Emerging Trends

-Leidenfrost, Antonin-Malanikova, Rothwangl & Epperson
+Leidenfrost, Antonin-Malanikova, Seethaler & Epperson

 AI as Complexity Scaffold: Beyond Binary Thinking in Ombuds Practice